-- 1. An individual must provide the College with certification of their total and permanent disability from the Social Security Administration, the Railroad Retirement Board, or in the case of a former federal employee, the Office of Personnel Management. - 2.
-Individuals enrolled in a degree or certificate program must apply for any state or federal student financial aid.
+- 1. An individual must provide the College with certification of their total and permanent disability from the Social Security Administration, the Railroad Retirement Board, or in the case of a former federal employee, the Office of Personnel Management. - Individuals enrolled in a degree or certificate program must apply for any state or federal student financial aid, by completing the Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 Payment for all course fees will be required in order to have classes held.
 Please refer to the payment chart listed within the Financial Aid section. - a.
 Any student financial aid, other than a student loan, received by the student shall be applied first to pay the individual's tuition. - b.
 The waiver shall apply to the difference, if any, between the charge for tuition and the financial aid award, not including a student loan that the individual receives.
+Students must pay fees not covered by the waiver.